Conditional Compatibility Learning for Context-Dependent Anomaly Detection: Method: CC-CLIP

 \subsection{Text Refinement for Contextual States}

-Contextual anomaly detection requires text embeddings to represent distinct semantic states of the same concept, corresponding to \emph{contextually normal} and \emph{contextually anomalous} interpretations.
-To this end, we refine CLIP text representations using a lightweight text adaptation module that produces paired embeddings $(\tilde t_0, \tilde t_1)$ for each class or action.
+Contextual anomaly detection requires the text space to represent two distinct semantic states of the same concept: contextually normal and contextually anomalous.
+We refine CLIP's text representations using a lightweight adaptation of the first $L$ transformer layers via a gated residual pathway:

-The refined embeddings are optimized using complementary disentanglement objectives: an \emph{orthogonality loss} to separate normal and anomalous interpretations, an \emph{intra-class consistency loss} to preserve shared identity, and an \emph{image--text grounding loss} to maintain alignment with visual semantics.